zeroc-ice/icee/BuildInstructions.md

 Note that the ssh daemon must be running in the device.

-After successfully deploying the test suite, open an ssh session to the target, change to the deploy directory, and use the `allTests.py` script to run the test suite:
+After successfully deploying the test suite, open an ssh session to the target, change to the deployment directory, and use the `allTests.py` script to run the test suite:

     $ ssh debian@192.168.7.2
     $ cd icee/cpp